BALcorp/msp-data-generator/README.md

 # msp-data-generator

 Project to generate two json files and a sql import file in target/data :
- - a json of users (users-out), with users containing duplicated userName removed and duplicated bookmarks removed.
+ - a json of users (users-import.json), with users containing duplicated userName removed and duplicated bookmarks removed.
- - a json of bookings (bookings-out), with colliding bookings (on the check in and out dates) removed, and generated user evaluation.
+ - a json of bookings (bookings-import.json), with colliding bookings (on the check in and out dates) removed, and generated user evaluation.
- - the sql import for the msp-product-housing db (msp-product-housing-db-import-out.sql), with the evaluations generated here.
+ - the sql import for the msp-product-housing db (msp-product-housing-import.sql), with the evaluations generated here.

 Files included in src/main/resources/data:
- - a users-in.json with a list of users (1000) conform to the User and Bookmark dtos.
+ - a "users.json" with a list of users (1000) conform to the User and Bookmark dtos.
- - a products-in.json with a list of products (30) conform to the Product and Evaluation dtos.
+ - a "products.json" with a list of products (30) conform to the Product and Evaluation dtos.
  - the three parts of the sql import file that will be pieced together along with the evaluations to form the final import file.
  - the script used to make users in www.json-generator.com
- - the conf file to use in Logstash on the msp-product-housing db to generate the products-in.json (there will be some metadata to remove).
+ - the conf file to use in Logstash on the msp-product-housing mySql db to generate the products.json in ElasticSearch (there will be some metadata to remove), using the "elk" stack.

 With the current repartition of values in the possibleDuration array in ValueGenerator, I suggest these values in the MainApp :